nemethsamusandor/storytel/README.md

 ````

 ## Initialization
-RestAPI endpoint is accessible by default on port 8329.
 Clients need to login in order to access services methods.
 Initiated clients (what can be extended in H2 in memory database):